sakis-tech/docker-pihole-unbound/README.md

    - Pi-hole settings (password, web port, theme)
    - Optional Portainer installation for container management
 3. **Docker network setup** - Creates a macvlan network for your Pi-hole
-4. **Container deployment** - Pulls and launches the Pi-hole with Unbound container
+4. **Container deployment** - Pulls and launches the Pi-hole with Unbound container using Named Volumes
 5. **Optional cleanup** - Remove all files except docker-compose.yaml and .env if desired

 ### After installation